evant/yield-layout/README.md

 ## Usage

-You can create a laout file that has places to yield content.
+You can create a layout file that has places to yield content.

 ```xml
 <!-- yield_view.xml -->